DouglasGray/xsk-rs/README.md

 For more information please see the [networking docs](https://www.kernel.org/doc/html/latest/networking/af_xdp.html) or a more [detailed overview](http://vger.kernel.org/lpc_net2018_talks/lpc18_paper_af_xdp_perf-v2.pdf).

-Inspired by Jesse DuMond's [OCaml implementation](https://github.com/suttonshire/ocaml-xsk).
+Initially inspired by Jesse DuMond's [OCaml implementation](https://github.com/suttonshire/ocaml-xsk).

 ### Examples

-A couple can be found in the `examples` directory.
-A simple example of moving bytes between two sockets via a veth pair can be found in `hello_xdp.rs`, while a slightly more complex example of sending and receiving eth frames (also via a veth pair) is in `dev2_to_dev1.rs`, which includes a single-threaded and multi-threaded implementation.
+A few may be found in the `examples` directory.
+A simple example of moving bytes between two sockets via a veth pair can be found in `examples/hello_xdp.rs`, while a slightly more complex example of sending and receiving eth frames (also via a veth pair) is in `examples/dev2_to_dev1.rs`, which includes a single-threaded and multi-threaded implementation.
 Note that neither example will be indicative of actual performance, since binding the sockets to the veth pair means that packets will pass through the kernel network stack.

-An example with shared UMEM is in `shared_umem.rs`.
+An example with shared UMEM is in `examples/shared_umem.rs`.

 ### Running tests / examples